BuilderIO/builder/packages/react/examples/next-js/README.md

 See `examples/next-js/pages/_error.js` for a real example you can run.

+### Custom

-Alternatively, you can add some custom behavior in your `server.js`, that behaves similar to previous examples - if a URL is not found in your next.js routes, check for a Builder page with `await builder.get('page').toPromise()` at that URL, and if found render similar to above
+Alternatively, you can add some custom behavior in your `server.js` or another routing library of your choice.

+Just follow the same behavior as the previous examples - if a URL is not found in your next.js routes, check for a Builder page with `await builder.get('page').toPromise()` at that URL, and if found render `<BuilderComponent name="page" content={page} />` like in the above examples

 ## Using your React components in Builder pages